SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > | --------------------------- | -------------: |
 > | **📏 4 x 2 line within 10** | **🎯 Special** |
 >
 > **Effect:** The area is a psionically charged treadmill that pushes creatures and objects at high speed in one direction of the helix's choice.
 Any creature who enters the area or starts their turn there slides 3 squares toward the end of the area in the chosen direction.
-Each enemy in the area when it first appears takes 3 damage before they slide
+Each enemy in the area when it first appears takes 3 damage before they slide.
 >
 > **3 Malice:** The helix creates a second kinetic lane.